istanbuljs/nyc/docs/instrument.md

 The `[output]` directory is optional and can be located anywhere, if not set the instrumented code will be sent to `stdout`.
 For example, `nyc instrument . ./output` will produce instrumented versions of any source files it finds in `.` and store them in `./output`.

+The `--baseline` option will save a baseline coverage file to `<temp-dir>/baseline/coverage.json`.
+Include this file when reporting to highlight files with no test coverage.

 The `--delete` option will remove the existing output directory before instrumenting.

 The `--in-place` option will allow you to run the instrument command.